 Rural and Small Systems Guidebook to Sustainable Water and Wastewater Utility Management.
-Walks small system operators through good practices in ten key areas of sustainable system management (Product Quality, Customer Satisfaction, Employee & Leadership Development, Operational Optimization, Financial Viability, Infrastructure Stability, Operational Resiliency, Community Sustainability & Economic Development, Water Resource Adequacy, and Stakeholder Understanding & Support).
+Walks small system operators through best practices in 10 key areas of sustainable system management (Product Quality, Customer Satisfaction, Employee & Leadership Development, Operational Optimization, Financial Viability, Infrastructure Stability, Operational Resiliency, Community Sustainability & Economic Development, Water Resource Adequacy, and Stakeholder Understanding & Support).
 Provides further guidance on conducting system assessments and identifying priority areas for improvement.
-Information on conducting workshops and trainings on this manual are available in EPA's companion publication, "Workshop in a Box: Sustainable Management of Rural and Small Water and Wastewater Systems Workshops."
+Information on conducting workshops and trainings on this manual is available in EPA's companion publication, "Workshop in a Box: Sustainable Management of Rural and Small Water and Wastewater Systems Workshops."

 Camden County Municipal Utilities Authority: A Wet Weather Case Study of Incorporating Community Interests into Effective Infrastructure Decision-Making.
-This method was pilot tested in Camden County, New Jersey.
-The results, including how this process integrated greater community stakeholder involvement, long-term sustainability considerations and cost effectiveness into the preparation of a Long Term Control Plan to address CSO.
+Camden County, New Jersey case study on successful integration of community stakeholder involvement, long-term sustainability considerations and cost effectiveness into the preparation of a Long Term Control Plan to address CSO.

 EPA Case Studies on Implementing Low-Cost Modifications to Improve Nutrient Reduction at Wastewater Treatment Plants.
-Provides empirical data and relays the experiences of non-advanced wastewater treatment plants that have improved their nutrient reduction capabilities with low-cost techniques and no costly infrastructure upgrades.
+Empirical data and experiences of non-advanced wastewater treatment plants that have improved their nutrient reduction capabilities with low-cost techniques and no costly infrastructure upgrades.